 The Underwater is a socially engaged art project by Xavier Cortada aimed at working with communities in Miami to amplify “Underwater Voices” – those who are often underrepresented, underserved, and undervalued.
 In coordination with local partners, this effort uses data-driven art to systematically reveal Miami’s vulnerability to rising seas and mobilize residents to demand that government equitably plan for a future impacted by climate change.

-At the end of each presentation, students are also invited to browse the “Underwater Intel.”
+At the end of each presentation, students were also invited to browse the “Underwater Intel.”
 This online resource hub contains a curated selection of videos, books, podcasts, and more for anyone who wants to dive deeper in their climate education.
 Additionally, the Intel highlights Miami-based organizations to get involved with, inspiring leaders to learn from, and special places around South Florida to explore.
 With the understanding that everyone has different interests and passions, the resources are divided into the following topics:

 - Science, Nature & Conservation